 The Board is comprised of four executive directors and four non-executive directors.
+One of the four non-executive directors resigned on 31 December 2023 and will be replaced in 2024.
 Details of the Board members and their experience can be found in Appendix 1.